Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate to a detailed or inner page (e.g., post details).
 2. Observe the breadcrumb trail.

-**Expected Result:**  Verify that breadcrumbs are present and correctly represent the page structure.
+**Expected Result:**  Breadcrumbs should be present and correctly represents the page structure.

+**Actual Result:** No breadcrumbs are present

 ---